derbyparty/derby-router/README.md

 ```js
 app.get('main');
 ```
-Path will be extract automatically from the name: 'main' -> '/main' Look at the examples:
+Path will be extracted automatically from the name: 'main' -> '/main' Look at the examples:

 | name | path |